apache/arrow-site/_posts/2025-03-07-fast-streaming-inserts-in-duckdb-with-adbc.md

 # Challenges/Learnings

-* DuckDB insertions are the bottleneck; network speed, Protobuf deserialization, **building Arrow Records are not**
+* DuckDB insertions are the bottleneck; network speed, Protobuf deserialization, **building Arrow Records are not**.
-* For fastest insertion into DuckDB, Arrow Record Batches should contain at least 122880 rows (to align with DuckDB storage row group size)
+* For fastest insertion into DuckDB, Arrow Record Batches should contain at least 122880 rows (to align with DuckDB storage row group size).
 * DuckDB won't let you open more than one database at once within the same process (results in a segfault).
 DuckDB is designed to run only once in a process, with a central database's catalog having the ability to add connections to other databases.
   * Workarounds:
-    - Separate processes for writing and reading multiple database files
+    - Use separate processes for writing and reading multiple database files.
-    - Open a single DuckDB database and use [ATTACH](https://duckdb.org/docs/stable/sql/statements/attach.html) to attach other DB files
+    - Open a single DuckDB database and use [ATTACH](https://duckdb.org/docs/stable/sql/statements/attach.html) to attach other DB files.
-* Flat data is much, much faster to insert than nested data
+* Flat data is much, much faster to insert than nested data.

 <img src="{{ site.baseurl }}/img/adbc-duckdb/whatdoesitallmean.gif" width="100%" class="img-responsive" alt="Whoopdy doo, what does it all mean Basil?" aria-hidden="true">